awslabs/aws-lambda-cpp/README.md

 ```
 The last command above `make aws-lambda-package-demo` will create a zip file called `demo.zip` in the current directory.

-Now, let's create an IAM role and the Lambda function via the AWS CLI.
+Now, create an IAM role and the Lambda function via the AWS CLI.

 First create the following trust policy JSON file